-Sam Treadaway is a British artist whose interdisciplinary practice includes sculpture, book arts, olfactory scent-based installations and occasionally live events.
+Sam Treadaway is a British artist, writer and curator-producer, living and working in South West England.
+His interdisciplinary practice includes sculpture, drawing, book-arts, and olfactory scent-based works.
 Often making use of existing frictions between aesthetic form and utilitarian function, he realigns, edits and transforms found materials, objects, structures and systems thus generating new meanings and outcomes.
-Within his olfactory work he is interested in exploring the transformative potential of scent as a countermove to our predominantly visual-centric world.
-The interplay between the arts and other fields of knowledge (such as science, philosophy, perfumery, and music) often inform and inspire his working processes.
+Within his olfactory work he has collaborated with the perfumer Jasmin Otto with whom he shares in interest in exploring the transformative potential of scent as a countermove to the predominantly visual-centric language of Late Capitalism.
+The interplay between the arts and other fields of knowledge (such as science, activism, philosophy, music and perfumery) often inform and inspire and inform his practice.

-Since 2011 Sam Treadaway has led, curated, and produced the collaborative, multidisciplinary and international arts initiative Revolve:R. Revolve:R is a unique artistic collaboration in which contemporary artists, poets, and musicians, from around the world (to date UK, USA, Africa, and Continental Europe) produce original artworks, poetry, film, soundscapes and music in response to a series of visual artwork prompts.
-The project to date has resulted in three bookwork publications, most recently Revolve:R, edition three (Arrow Bookworks & Intellect Books, Bristol, UK / Chicago, USA, 2018).
+Since 2011 Sam Treadaway has led, co-curated, produced and directed Revolve:R, an international and multidisciplinary collaboration.
+The project explores a transmission of ideas through collaborative forms of communication, from the physical and tactile to the digital and intangible, in which contemporary artists, poets, filmmakers, and musicians, from around the world (to date England, Mainland Europe, North America, Russia, China, Australia and South Africa) produce original artworks, poetry, films, soundscapes and songs in response to a sequential series of artworks.
+The project to date has resulted in three bookwork publications, most recently Revolve:R, edition four (Arrow Bookworks, 2023).